Documentation-Pro/react-calendar.github.io/docs/pages/setup.md

 [React Calendar](https://www.npmjs.com/package/react-calendar) uses modern web technologies.
 That's why it's so fast, lightweight and easy to style.
 This, however, comes at a cost of supporting only modern browsers.

+!!! info
+    Please be patient as installing react on your system may take a few minutes

 1. Create a new project directory
   > npx create-react-app my-app